popphp/pop-log/README.md

 ### HTTP

 Using the HTTP writer requires the `pop-http` component.
 It creates a request and sends it to the HTTP logging resource.
-Refer to the `pop-http` documentation for more information on how to use it.
+(Refer to the `pop-http` documentation for more information on how to use the HTTP client.)

 ```php
 use Pop\Log\Logger;